Mmahtab10/SplitMyBillApp/README.md

 Developer Instructions:

 Clone the repository on XCode and build to test the app.
-Main files that were edited are : ContentView.swift and SplitMyBillApp.swift
+To check the main files that were edited : Go to shared -> ContentView.swift and SplitMyBillApp.swift